 |Marché des Carmes|

-Toulouse is not picky: From designer brands to international chain stores; from chi-chi boutiques to cheaper apparel stores, she has it all.
-My favorite boutiques remain what they have always been: fleuristes (florists) and papeteries (stationery stores.)
+Toulouse is not picky: From designer brands to international chain stores, from elegant boutiques to cheaper apparel stores, she has it all.
+My favorite boutiques remain what they have always been: fleuristes (florists) and papèteries (stationery stores.)

 How perfect for the “Pink City…”

 |“Mes Aïeux” (My Ancestors) specializes in old postcards.

 The people of Toulouse.
 My people, still.
 I delighted in listening to their southern accent, often elected “France’s most charming accent,” in national polls.
 I enjoyed chatting with them in boutiques and at restaurants.
 Unlike Parisians, they smile in the subway and start conversations with strangers.
 You might say they are more relaxed, and why shouldn’t they be?
 They live in a beautiful city that has not yet suffered the impact of mass tourism.
 The French are in on the secret, however: Toulouse is one of the country’s fastest growing cities.
 As I watched les Toulousains for a few days, I can understand why.
 They know how to enjoy life, their city, and the fabulous restaurants.
 Many French people do, but there is something special in the air, here.
 Something irresistible.
 I will be back, Toulouse.